Is It Safe to Travel to Argentina in 2026?

 Last updated: · Source: U.S. Department of State

-Argentina, officially the Argentine Republic, is a country located in the southern cone of South America and with a claimed portion of Antarctica.
+Argentina, officially the Argentine Republic, is a country in the southern cone of South America.
 It covers an area of 2,780,085 km2 (1,073,397 mi2), making it the second-largest country in South America after Brazil, the fourth-largest country in the Americas, and the eighth-largest country in the world.

 Is It Safe to Travel to Argentina in 2026?

 Argentina is currently rated Level 1Exercise Normal Precautions by the U.S. Department of State.
-Exercise normal precautions in Argentina, but some areas have increased risk.
-In the City of Rosario, exercise increased caution due to crime.
+Exercise increased caution in City of Rosario (Santa Fe province) due to crime.
+Cases of Andes (Hantavirus) Virus have been reported in the region, but the risk for most travelers is extremely low.

 Key concerns cited in the advisory: